| CloserLook > John > John 11:8-48 |

 for the glory of God, that the Son of God might be glorified thereby."

-No, this sickness was not unto death, but it was onto grieving.
+No, this sickness was not unto death, but it was unto grieving.
 Yes, Jesus grieved for His friend Lazarus, and He grieved for his sisters, and He wept.
 He knew exactly what they were going through, and He was going through it with them.
-And because He is God, He was fully aware of the pain and suffering they had already experience before He arrived. ~ ~ ~ ~ ~ ~ At first, they had been so confident that Jesus would come to their rescue.
-What a blessing it was to have a loving friend who could heal the sick.
-But the hours had dragged on, as they watch their dear brother grown weaker and weaker, and finally succumb to death.
+And because He is God, He was fully aware of the pain and suffering they had already experienced before He arrived. ~ ~ ~ ~ ~ ~ At first, they had been so confident that Jesus would come to their rescue.
+What a blessing it was to have a loving friend Who could heal the sick.
+But the hours had dragged on, as they watched their dear brother grow weaker and weaker, and finally succumb to death.
 Even then, as they sat by his body, there was hope.
-Maybe He would come with the mourners, as He had with Jairus’s daughter, but He didn't.
-Finally, the dreaded hour had come, when they must follow the procession carrying their beloved brother to his grave.
+Maybe He would come with the mourners, as He had with Jairus’s daughter.
+But He didn't.
+Finally, the dreaded hour had come when they must follow the procession carrying their beloved brother to his grave.
 But there was still hope.
-Hadn't the widow of Nain been following a similar procession when Jesus stopped the bier and said, "Young man, I say unto thee, Arise"?
-Maybe Jesus would meet their procession, or be at the tomb when they arrive!
-But nobody was there; and that massive stone which shutout their final view of their brother, also shut out their last ray of hope. ~ ~ ~ ~ ~ ~ It was four days after their brother’s death, when Jesus finally arrived.
-And now, Mary found herself standing beside her Lord, as He wept.
+Hadn't the widow of Nain been following a similar procession when Jesus stopped the bier and said, "Young man, I say unto thee, Arise?”
+Maybe Jesus would meet their procession, or be at the tomb when they arrived!
+But nobody was there; and that massive stone which shut out their final view of their brother, also shut out their last ray of hope. ~ ~ ~ ~ ~ ~ It was four days after their brother’s death when Jesus finally arrived.
+And now Mary found herself standing beside her Lord as He wept.
 She never thought it would end like this. ~ ~ ~ ~ ~ ~ Yes, "Jesus wept."
 Isaiah called Him "a man of sorrows, and acquainted with grief" --- grief for His nation, and grief for His friends.
 But I have a question to ask.
 Now that Jesus is seated at the right hand of the Father, do you think He has lost His capacity to weep?
 I don't think so.
-I think He is every bit as concerned for our grief, as He was for theirs.
-And that's why Heb.
-4:15-16 says, "--- we have not an high priest which cannot be
+I think He is every bit as concerned for our grief as He was for theirs.
+And that's why Hebrews 4:15-16 says, "--- we have not an high priest which cannot be

 ~ ~ ~ ~ ~ ~